wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

       - Get-ClientAccessServer -Identity EXCH16 | Select Name,AutoDiscoverServiceInternalUri
       - Set-ClientAccessServer -Identity EXCH16 -AutoDiscoverServiceInternalUri [https://mail.company.com/Autodisocver/Autodiscover.xml](https://mail.company.com/Autodisocver/Autodiscover.xml)
     - Ignore the AutoDiscover virtual directory setting which is not used for AutoDiscover – only SCP is used for AutoDiscover in an internal environment
+  - IMAP
+    - Internal proxying may have problem with IMAP when proxying from Exchange 2016 to Exchange 2010 in a mixed exchange 2010-2016 coexistence setup, in which a mailbox which is hosted on the Exchange 2010 server cannot be opened when connecting through the Exchange 2016 servers, while opening a mailbox with IMAP on Exchange 2010 or Exchange 2016 directly is OK
+    - To solve it, Set EnableGSSAPIAndNTLMAuth to false on new Exchange 2016 servers
+      - Set-ImapSettings -EnableGSSAPIAndNTLMAuth:$false
 - Mail flow
   - Internal to Internal Exchange servers
   - Inbound from the Internet